min1583/bluebikes-2025-ridership-analysis/README.md

 The dashboard contains 4,614,267 trips.
 Before building the visualizations, I checked ride IDs for duplicates, reviewed missing station fields, and created the time and duration fields needed for analysis.

-Records with an end time earlier than or equal to the start time were excluded from trip-duration calculations only.
-Trips without the required station names were excluded from route-level analysis.
+Records with non-positive durations, along with trips longer than 24 hours and no recorded end station, were excluded from duration analysis.
+Trips without the required station names were excluded from route level analysis.
 Routes are directional, meaning Station A to Station B and Station B to Station A are counted separately.

 ## Dashboards